brunch/clean-css-brunch/README.md

 The plugin will minify your CSS files.

 ## Usage
-Install the plugin via npm with `npm install --save clean-css-brunch`.
+Install the plugin via npm with `npm install --save-dev clean-css-brunch`.

 Or, do manual install: